-As a consideration for the three tranches cashed-in from EIB, the Company awarded EIB, free of charge, with n.
-504,481 warrants, representing 2.49% of the fully-diluted share capital as of the granting date, calculated taking into consideration not only the issued share capital but also the outstanding stock options (please refer to Note 22).
-Under the agreement, warrants will expire on November 28, 2028 and until then, EIB will be entitled to receive one newly issued Newron' share per each warrant at an exercise price equal to EUR 9.25.
+As a consideration for the five tranches cashed-in from EIB, the Company awarded EIB, free of charge, with n.
+807,169 warrants, representing 3.93% of the fullydiluted share capital as of the granting date, calculated taking into consideration not only the issued share capital but also the outstanding stock options (please refer to Note 22).
+Under the agreement, warrants will expire on November 28, 2028, and until then, EIB will be entitled to receive one newly issued Newron, share per each warrant at an exercise price equal to EUR 9.25.
 If no triggering events as defined in the contract with EIB will occur, n.
-201,793 of the issued warrants can't be exercised before March 15, 2024 while the remaining n.
-302,688 issued warrants can't be exercised before September 15, 2025.
+201,793 of the issued warrants can't be exercised before March 15, 2024; n.
+302,688 issued warrants can't be exercised before September 15, 2025 while the remaining n.
+302,688 issued warrants can't be exercised before September 15, 2026.
 The agreement includes a cash-settlement option.

-Warrant's Fair Value has been calculated at the issuance of each tranche (June 28, 2019, November 25, 2019 and April 14, 2020) and is determined at each reporting date.

-The fair value of each tranche of issued warrants, has been calculated by an external appraiser who applied the binomial model assuming no arbitrage, a risk-neutral framework, a volatility equal to 70% and no issuance of dividends.
-As of December 31, 2020, warrants' fair value, calculated using the Suisse Interest Rate Swap curve, was equal to EUR 181 (2019: EUR 436).
+Warrant's Fair Value has been calculated at the issuance of each tranche (June 28, 2019, November 25, 2019; April 14, 2020, September 6, 2021, and October 18 2021) and is determined at each reporting date.
+The fair value of each tranche of issued warrants, has been calculated by an external appraiser who applied the binomial model assuming no arbitrage, a risk-neutral framework, a volatility equal to 74% and no issuance of dividends.
+As of December 31, 2021, warrants, fair value, calculated using the Suisse Interest Rate Swap curve, was equal to EUR 213 (2020: EUR 181).